PyNoon/curriculum/week_8/tutorial.md

 r.status_code
 ```

-We can look at the text returned by the API:
+We can look at the data returned by the API:

 ```code
 r.text